maptime-ams/animated-borders-d3js/README.md

 Congratulations, you've made a map with D3.js!
 Now, go and make another one!
 Or, make this one a bit better.
 Some ideas:

 - Nicer colors.
 You could make older or more Eastern states darker, for example.
+- Chroniton changes it's label at the wrong moment...
 - Resize the map when the [browser resizes](https://developer.mozilla.org/en-US/docs/Web/API/Window.onresize).
 - Use JavaScript to make better functioning state name tooltips.
 - Add cities and places.
 [Natural Earth](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/) has some great open data sets available, and you could try to use [Turf](http://turfjs.org/static/docs/)'s [`turf.inside`](http://turfjs.org/static/docs/module-turf_inside.html) function to only display cities in visible states.